lauri-elias/spektre-protocol/CANON_INDEX.md

 All non-reactive action originates from stillness.

-Without a zero point, behavior is deterministic and reactive.
+Without a neutral baseline, behavior becomes deterministic and reactive.
-Deliberate commitment requires a neutral baseline state.
+Deliberate commitment requires a zero point.

 ---

 ### CANON-4 — Signal over Noise
 **Status:** ACTIVE

-Data is inert until meaning is assigned through commitment.
+Information is inert until commitment occurs.

-Processing does not create value.
+- Processing does not create value
-Computation does not equal intent.
+- Computation does not equal intent

 Only commitment transforms information into consequence.